lohani2280/mdanalysis/GSoC-2016-Project-Ideas.md

 MDAnalysis already supports a wide range of different MD-formats.
 But we are still missing some like the new [TNG file format](http://onlinelibrary.wiley.com/doi/10.1002/jcc.23495/abstract) from Gromacs.
 You can also a format that you want to use personally in MDAnalysis.

+# Random Walk Trajectory Backend

+To check if a new analysis-method works as intended it is often a good idea to use it with a random walk in different simple energy landscapes (A flat energy, harmonic well, double well).
+In this project you would develop a 'Reader' that produces random trajectories.

 # Increase the availability of this code by helping port MDAnalysis to Python 3

 Python 3 is getting adopted by a wider range of users and unix distributions are starting to switch.